hacpai/show-me-the-code/Python/README.md

 第 0054 题：**Write a function “walks” through a directory, prints the names of all the files, and calls itself recursively on all the directories.

 The os module provides a function called walk that is similar to this one but more versatile.
 Read the documentation and use it to print the names of the files in a given directory and its subdirectories.

+**第 0055 题：**Write a function called sed that takes as arguments a pattern string, a replacement string, and two filenames; it should read the first file and write the contents into the second file (creating it if necessary).
+If the pattern string appears anywhere in the file, it should be replaced with the replacement string.

+If an error occurs while opening, reading, writing or closing files, your program should catch the exception, print an error message, and exit.